Data Visualisation Tools

 • Requires a good understanding of data to be used effectively

-2. Google Sheets –
+Google Sheets

 Google Sheets is a spreadsheet application that runs on the web.
 It is a part of the Google Docs suite of productivity tools, including Google Docs and Google Slides.
-Google sheets can be used for a variety of purposes, such as creating a budget, tracking expenses, and organizing data.
+Google sheets can be used for a variety of purposes, such as creating a budget, tracking expenses, and organising data.

 Key features of Google Sheets